dex2dot0/community-plugin-docs/website/docs/documentation/tools/Automation/Print Input Form to eFolder.md

 ## Features

 Need a screenshot of the input form you've worked up to be added to the eFolder?
-This tool can do that to save you from having to create a custom print form that contains the same information but in different formatting.
-That or making an awkward screenshot of the input form.
+This tool can do exactly that to save you from having to create a custom print form or make an awkward screenshot of the input form.
 Very handy indeed! :100:

 ## Setup